dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/databricks-qs.md

 select * from final
 ```

-7. Enter `dbt run` in the command prompt at the bottom of the screen.
-You should get a successful run and see three models under DETAILS.
+6. Enter `dbt run` in the command prompt at the bottom of the screen.
+You should get a successful run and see the three models.

 Later, you can connect your business intelligence (BI) tools to these views and tables so they only read cleaned up data rather than raw data in your BI tool.